 - Berkeley, CA 94709

-One Story is a literature magazine that, as you could guess, publishes one story every month.
+One Story is a literary magazine that, as you could guess, publishes one story every month.
 They were launched in 2002 and are a not-for-profit publisher.

 They have over 15,000 readers and pay $500 for accepted submissions.
 Since their launch, they have published over 200 writers.
 Read their submission guidelines for more information.